BasicComputation/x64-lecture/B07 - Calling convention.md

 # Calling convention
+**Remember:** The stack pointer should be aligned by 16 when calling another function, this is because many packed floating point instructions require address to be aligned by 16.

 ## Stack frame
 A function that calls other functions sets up a stack frame, you can say a stack frame is memory in the stack belonging to a function.<br>